 The Bank recognises a government grant related to income, if there is a reasonable assurance that it will be received and the Bank will comply with the conditions associated with the grant.
 The benefit of a government deposit at a below-market rate of profit is treated as a government grant related to income.
 The below-market rate deposit is recognised and measured in accordance with IFRS 9 Financial Instruments.
 The benefit of the below-market rate of interest is measured as the difference between the initial fair value of the deposit determined in accordance with IFRS 9 and the proceeds received.
 The benefit is accounted for in accordance with IAS 20.
 The government grant is recognised in the interim condensed statement of income on a systematic basis over the period in which the Bank recognises as expenses the related costs for which the grant is intended to compensate.
+The grant income is only recognised when the beneficiary is the Bank.
+Where the customer is the beneficiary, the Bank only records the respective receivable and payable amounts.

-6. Investments
+6. Investments, net